Santheepkumar/config-driven-any-complex-xl-report-generation-js/README.md

     yarn export

-In will export the using data.json
+It will export the using data.json